Miss Kittin

-Caroline Hervé (born 1973), known professionally as Miss Kittin, is a French electronic music producer, DJ, singer, and songwriter.
+Caroline Hervé (born 15 July 1973), known professionally as Miss Kittin, is a French electronic music producer, DJ, singer, and songwriter.
 Since rising to prominence in 1998 for her singles "1982" and "Frank Sinatra" with The Hacker, she has worked with other musicians such as Chicks on Speed, Felix da Housecat and Golden Boy.
 She released her debut solo album I Com in 2004, a second, BatBox, in 2008, and a third, Calling from the Stars, in 2013.
 She achieved international popularity with the singles "Rippin Kittin" and "Silver Screen Shower Scene".

 Life and career

 1973–1994: Early life

 Miss Kittin was born Caroline Hervé in 1973 in Grenoble, a city in the Alps, in southeastern France.
 Music such as Genesis, Supertramp, Miles Davis, Maria Callas, Pink Floyd and The Beatles became a prominent part of her and her parents' lives.
 At the age of 6, Hervé often played piano for fun at her grandparents', and reproduced melodies from the radio.
 Miss Kittin tried taking piano lessons but gave up after 2 years.
 In addition, she started practicing ballet when she was 5 years old and continued until she was 22.

-After earning her high school degree in 1990, Miss Kittin studied art, first in Marseille (1991), then in the Beaux-Arts of Grenoble to specialize in contemporary art (1993–94).
+After earning her high school diploma in 1990, Miss Kittin studied art, first in Marseille (1991), then in the Beaux-Arts of Grenoble to specialize in contemporary art (1993–94).
 She finished her graphic design program in Amiens in 1995 before starting her full-time DJ job.